guardian/price-migration-engine/docs/downloading-fixtures.md

 ### Tests types

-The engine as essentially three types of tests.
+The engine has essentially three types of tests.

 1. Unit tests when we are testing specific (often) pure functions